Categories

 Built in 1878, Sapporo Clock Tower is one of the city’s most iconic attractions.
 Although small in size in comparison with other buildings in Sapporo, it still attracts a lot of local and international tourists.
 Originally, it was built as a place for student education and military training.
 Today, it now houses a museum showing the history of Sapporo.
 In the Filipino movie, Kita Kita, Lea took an old couple to see the Clock Tower as part of her Sapporo City Tour.

-To get there, just walk for about 10 minutes south of JR Sapporo Station or about 5 minutes north of Odori Park.
+How to get to Sapporo Clock Tower: Walk for about 10 minutes south of JR Sapporo Station or about 5 minutes north of Odori Park.
 It’s quite easy to spot so I’m pretty sure you won’t miss it.

 two tourists taking a selfie in front Sapporo Clock Tower